 This is a link to James Nachtwey’s wish.
 Mr. Nachtwey is one of the world’s greatest photojournalists.
 His work shows in clear terms who we are as a world.
-This post is about Mr. Nachtwey’s wish for the world as well as about our global identity.Read More →
+This is about our global identity.Read More →

-There are a lot of ways that we identify ourselves, as explained on the Identities page.
+There are a lot of ways that we identify ourselves.
 One way that we define ourselves is by our groups.
 That is, we are a member of a group, and the group has its own identity (reputation, mission, purpose, common interest, etc.).
 We call our groups by various names: our team, our tribe, our peeps, our friends, our colleagues, our congregation, our neighbors…Read More →

 As you might imagine, philosophers have a field day with concepts like identity.
 “Who am I” is a great starting point for long discussions of great academic importance.
 Hey, in your philosophical moments you may have had this discussion too.
 The mystery of life is a compelling inquiry.